-With more than one million users worldwide, Xero’s payroll and accountancy platform is definitely worth considering if you’re looking for an easy way to manage employee payments.
+With more than one million users worldwide, Xero is definitely worth considering if you’re looking for an easy way to manage employee payments.
 It lets you make individual and bulk payments, and email or print out payslips for staff members.

 The software also provides you with the tools to make tax calculations and automatically submits payment data, ensuring your company is fully compliant with the latest tax laws.
 When it comes to managing employees, you’re able to track working hours and manage annual leave from one platform.

 Depending on your company’s payroll procedures you can choose when employees get their pay: weekly, monthly, or twice a month.
 The application will also work out the amount of money employees and contractors should get based on their job roles or the tasks they’ve completed.

 What’s more, you can reimburse employees for expenses and manage pension data from the platform.
 For book-keeping, the software can generate detailed reports about payroll history, bank transactions, payments and employee annual leave.
 There’s a mobile app available too, which lets you submit, view and approve payment requests.

 Prices start at $9 (£7) per month, and the firm offers a free 30-day trial.

 British software company Sage has also developed a payroll platform that makes it easier for businesses and human resource managers to process employ payments.
 Sporting a quick, four-step pay run, the platform lets you enter hourly or annual pay, and Sage will then handle the rest.

 There are tools to process absence, bonuses, expenses, holiday pay, pensions and student loans.
 Additional features can process federal and state taxes, and there is even a mobile app to manage payroll while on the go.